LonamiWebs/Telethon/client/doc/developing/faq.rst

 AttributeError: 'coroutine' object has no attribute 'id'
 --------------------------------------------------------

-Telethon is an asynchronous library, which means you must ``await`` calls that require network access:
+Telethon is an asynchronous library, which means you must :keyword:`await` calls that require network access:

 .. code-block:: python